 We were often surprised.
 Hidden behind a long stone fence, we found what appeared to be an abandoned château.

 The highlights in Amboise are the château and the town’s connection to Leonardo da Vinci.
 The château was home to King François 1, the landlord from yesterday’s Château de Chambord post.
 This man really loved his real estate!

 The Leonardo da Vinci connection is quite fascinating.
 King François became Leonardo’s benefactor in 1516 and Leonardo resided in Amboise in a manor home, Clos Lucé, which was a gift from the king.
 Da Vinci died in Amboise in 1519 and is buried in the chapel at Château d’Amboise.

-Tonight, as we head to bed, instead of melodious church bells, we hear the crying of a small child.
-Oh, well.
-Even France can’t always be a perfect vacation.
+Tonight, as we head to bed, instead of melodious church bells we heard last night, we hear the crying of a small child.
+C’est dommage!
+Even a vacation in France can’t always be perfect!